wpgeorgia/ATLtransportation/index.md

-# Recent Atlanta Transportation News and Trends

-This is a compilation of articles, blog posts, and snippets highlighting Metro Atlanta transportation.

----

 ## 🚗 Commuting Patterns in the 20-County Region
 An interactive dashboard exploring where people live and work across Metro Atlanta.
 Examine commuting inflows, outflows, and self-containment for each county.